-- the 2013 to 2014 planning period.
-For the 2015 to 2016 planning period, Stage 1B and Stage 2 ARR allocations were reduced 79.7 percent from the 2013 to 2014 planning period. - Residual ARRs.
+Residual ARRs.
 If ARR allocations are reduced as the result of a modeled transmission outage and the transmission outage ends during the relevant planning year, the result is that residual ARRs may be available.
 These residual ARRs are automatically assigned to eligible participants the month before the effective date.
 Residual ARRs are only available on paths prorated in Stage 1 of the annual ARR allocation, are only effective for single, whole months and cannot be self scheduled.
 Residual ARR clearing prices are based on monthly FTR auction clearing prices.

-In the 2015 to 2016 planning period, PJM allocated a total of 26,845.4 MW of residual ARRs, up from 22,737.4 MW in the first seven months of the 2014 to 2015 planning period, with a total target allocation of \$7.5 million for the 2015 to 2016 planning period, down from \$9.0 million for the first seven months of the 2014 to 2015 planning period.
+In the 2015 to 2016 planning period, PJM allocated a total of 30,118.1 MW of residual ARRs, up from 19,928.0 MW in the first ten months of the 2014 to 2015 planning period, with a total target allocation of \$7.7 million for the 2015 to 2016 planning period, down from \$7.9 million for the first ten months of the 2014 to 2015 planning period.
 Total Residual ARR allocations for the 2013 to 2014 planning period were 15,417.5 MW for \$4.7 million.
 This large increase in residual ARR allocations over the 2013 to 2014 planning period was primarily a result of PJM's significant reductions in Annual ARR Stage 1B allocations.
 The outages were only assumed in order to reduce the initial allocation.
 As a result, there were more available ARRs during the year which were distributed as residual ARRs.

 • ARR Reassignment for Retail Load Switching.
 There were 53,343 MW of ARRs associated with \$503,400 of revenue that were reassigned in the 2014 to 2015 planning period.
-There were 43,089 MW of ARRs associated with \$504,600 of revenue that were reassigned for the first seven months of the 2015 to 2016 planning period.
+There were 52,046 MW of ARRs associated with \$612,900 of revenue that were reassigned for the first ten months of the 2015 to 2016 planning period.

 • Revenue Adequacy.
-For the 2015 to 2016 planning period, the ARR target allocations, which are based on the nodal price differences from the Annual FTR Auction, were \$928.8 million, while PJM collected \$962.0 million from the combined Long Term, Annual and Monthly Balance of Planning Period

-FTR Auctions, making ARRs revenue adequate.
+For the 2015 to 2016 planning period, the ARR target allocations, which are based on the nodal price differences from the Annual FTR Auction, were \$930.7 million, while PJM collected \$967.4 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions, making ARRs revenue adequate.
 For the 2014 to 2015 planning period, the ARR target allocations were \$735.3 million while PJM collected \$767.9 million from the combined Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.
-The increase in ARR target allocations and auction revenue, despite decreased volume, is a result of increased prices resulting from the reduced allocation of Stage 1B and Stage 2 ARRs.
-For the 2015 to 2016 planning period ARR dollars per MW increased 15.6 percent relative to the 2013 to 2014 planning period.

-• ARRs as an Offset to Congestion.
+The increase in ARR target allocations and auction revenue, despite

+- decreased volume, is a result of increased prices resulting from the reduced allocation of Stage 1B and Stage 2 ARRs.
+For the 2015 to 2016 planning period ARR dollars per MW increased 15.6 percent relative to the 2013 to 2014 planning period. - ARRs as an Offset to Congestion.
 ARRs did not serve as an effective way to return congestion revenues to load.
-Total ARR and self scheduled FTR revenue offset only 63.8 percent of total congestion costs including congestion in the Day-Ahead Energy Market and the balancing energy market for the 2014 to 2015 planning period.
-In the first seven months of the 2015 to 2016 planning period, total ARR and self scheduled FTR revenues offset 85.8 percent of total congestion costs.
+Total ARR and self scheduled FTR revenue offset only 63.8 percent of total congestion costs, which include congestion in the Day-Ahead Energy Market and the balancing energy market, for the 2014 to 2015 planning period.
+In the first ten months of the 2015 to 2016 planning period, total ARR and self scheduled FTR revenues offset 83.6 percent of total congestion costs.